-I could barely catch my breath on that Friday night in March when I received a text message from a close friend who said “we are expecting” and “we heard heartbeats”.
+I could barely catch my breath on that Friday night in March when I received a text message from a close friend who said “we are expecting” and “we heard heartbeats.”
 That’s right, heartbeats.
 Plural.
 As I sat in my chair surrounded by over 150 other people and unable to escape, the knot in my throat grew to the size of a grapefruit as I tried to hold back the tears and type, “Congrats.”
 I sat there numb.
 This was the seventh pregnancy announcement I had heard that week, and while I was truly happy for each of the ladies, I was sad for me.

-I felt like a child at a birthday party, excited as I held my spoon and stared at my empty bowl, ready to receive the much anticipated scoop of ice cream; but then to only have the excitement vanish as I slowly look around and notice all my friends at the table enjoying not just one, but two of the best scoops of ice cream I had ever seen.
-Why I had I been skipped?
+I felt like a child at a birthday party, excited as I held my spoon and stared at my empty bowl, ready to receive the much-anticipated scoop of ice cream; but then to only have the excitement vanish as I slowly look around and notice all my friends at the table enjoying not just one, but two of the best scoops of ice cream I had ever seen.
+Why had I been skipped?
 Was I being forgotten?
 When will it be my turn?

 I wanted to be the one sending a text message letting everyone know my precious baby bird was on his way.
 I wanted to shout with excitement as I heard two heartbeats.
 Heck, I wanted to lose my voice from shouting so loud after hearing just one.
 Not to mention, I wanted to feel the rush and excitement of listening to the “swoosh” sound while the nurse said everything looked perfect.
 And I wanted to squeal like a little school girl with joy as I skipped, galloped, and cartwheeled myself out of the doctor’s office.
 I wanted everything that she had.

 I feel ashamed because every single time I see her, I know I shouldn’t be asking this question.
-I shouldn’t care if she gets one, two or even five.
+I shouldn’t care if she gets one, two, or even five.
 Instead, I should be rejoicing in her victory because it was just last November when I listened to her on the phone tell me she was going to miscarry.
-She has been through the pain of crying herself to sleep at night, and through the heartache of having to tell others she is no longer expecting.
-She has been through the deep, dark trenches and here I sat ashamed as I selfishly begged God the question…why does she get two?
+She has been through the pain of crying herself to sleep at night and through the heartache of having to tell others she is no longer expecting.
+She has been through the deep, dark trenches, and here I sat, ashamed as I selfishly begged God the question, why does she get two?

 “Come back to the place of safety, all you prisoners who still have hope!
 I promise this very day that I will repay two blessings for each of your troubles.”

-I would love to connect with you on a personal level, so if you liked this post, pass it on.
-Then click here to find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
-I can’t wait to “meet” you!If you are looking for a faith-based infertility community of other women who just “get it”, then head over to the *PRIVATE* Waiting for Baby Bird Support group for hope + encouragement.
-There you will find opportunities to ask for prayer, watch *LIVE* encouragement videos from me, author of “Waiting for Baby Bird”, as well as be able to share your heart with others on the same path, enter into exclusive giveaways, and so much more!
+If you are looking for a faith-based infertility community of other women who “get it,” then head over to the *PRIVATE* Waiting for Baby Bird Support group for hope + encouragement.
+There you will find opportunities to ask for prayer, watch *LIVE* encouragement videos from me, author of “Waiting for Baby Bird,” as well as be able to share your heart with others on the same path, enter into exclusive giveaways, and so much more!
 So what are you waiting for?
 Find us here!